compose-spec/compose-spec/05-services.md

 ### pid

-`pid` sets the PID mode for container created by the Compose implementation.
+`pid` sets the PID mode for container created by Compose.
 Supported values are platform specific.

 ### pids_limit